SuperComp Study Guide

 • Louis Thurstone

-• E. Paul Torrance
+• Paul Torrance

 • Don Treffinger